 There are toddlers who refuse to announce their productions, hold onto what they have, and resist any attempt to potty train them.
-If you are frustrated because you are still buying diapers and the potty-chair remains unused, read on.
+If you are frustrated because you are still buying diapers and the potty-chair remains unused, read on for potty training tips.

 Later toilet-training, like late walking, may be your child’s normal developmental pattern and one shared by mom or dad when they were in training.
 The nerves and muscles involved in potty training may not be mature yet.
 Suspect this cause if your child has been on the late end of normal in other developmental milestones.
 Most children are well on their way to daytime bowel and bladder training by three years.
 If by that time you and your child have made no progress, in addition to consulting your baby’s doctor, consider these potty training tips and tools:

 - A child won’t perform any bodily function that hurts.
 Constipation is painful, often causing tiny tears in the rectum while the child is straining, which further makes the child hold onto his bowel movements and a painful cycle continues.
 Suspect this if your child squats, grunts, and painfully grimaces but produces nothing.
 Starting the day with a stool-softener breakfast (fresh fruits, whole grain fiber-rich cereal, and lots of fluids throughout the day) can open resistant little bottoms.

 - Bottom burning from food allergies could be another culprit.
 Look for the telltale allergic ring and raw area around the anus.
 High-acid foods, such as citrus fruits, and lactic-acid-producing foods, (such as dairy products) are the usual offenders.
 Diarrhea stools during the flu or after taking antibiotics may also temporarily hinder bowel control.
 (See treating diaper rash)

 Potty training may have begun too early, during a negative stage, or teacher and pupil may be clashing.
 Ask yourself what could be happening, or not happening, in your baby’s life that makes him reluctant.
 Consider backing off awhile and taking inventory of the following emotional slumps that may slow training: